spray/spray/docs/documentation/spray-routing/advanced-topics/understanding-dsl-structure.rst

     val route: Route = { ctx => ctx.complete("yeah") }

 which is a function literal.
-The function defined by the literal is created at the time the "val" statement is reached but the code inside of the function is not executed until an actual request is injected into the route structure.
+The function defined by the literal is created at the time the ``val`` statement is reached but the code inside of the function is not executed until an actual request is injected into the route structure.
 This is all probably quite clear.

 Not let's look at this slightly more complex structure::

-    val route: Route = {
+    val route: Route =
       get {
         complete("yeah")
       }
-    }

 This is equivalent to::

     val route: Route = {
+      val inner = {
+        val expr = "yeah"
-      val inner = { ctx => ctx.complete("yeah") }
+        { ctx => ctx.complete(expr) }
+      }
       get.apply(inner)
     }

-First a function object is created from the literal.
+First the completion expression is evaluated.
+Its result is used for constructing a function object.
 This function is passed to the apply function of the object named "``get`` directive", which wraps its argument route (the inner route of the ``get`` directive) with some filter logic and produces the final route.

 Now let's look at this code::